WilliamQLiu/williamqliu.github.io/_posts/2015-05-30-git-commands.md

-    git diff  # View all the merge conflicts git reset --hard  # Undo a bad merge git push # push changes back to a remote repository (e.g. on GitHub)
+    git diff  # View all the merge conflicts git reset --hard  # Undo a bad merge git push # push changes back to a remote repository (e.g. on GitHub) git push --force  # use your copy, don't care about everything else git push --force-with-lease  # better than --force, checks remote branch hasn't been updated

 ####<a id="stash">Stashing</a>